If you are reading this, it means they found me. I don’t know how, but they found me.

 The following morning, Thursday, it was my turn to take Ollie to school, so this time it was the journey to work which would take place later than the day before – by approximately an hour and a quarter.

-Shortly after setting off, I nervously glanced down the road she had taken on the two previous journeys home, half-expecting her Volvo to speed out and sideswipe my VW from the left.
+Shortly after setting off, I glanced nervously down the road she had taken on the two previous journeys home, half-expecting her Volvo to race out and sideswipe my VW from the left.

-I was about to chastise myself for being so paranoid, when I saw her.
+I was about to chastise myself for being so paranoid, when I saw her further down the road.
 She wasn’t speeding towards me, as I had feared, but was simply waiting for my vehicle to pass, so that she could once again resume her pursuit.
 A game of cat and mouse.
 I was the Jerry to her Tom.

-The fact is, every possible explanation that my mind thrust forth, during our twenty-mile pursuit through the Cheshire countryside (until I again lost her in Alderley Edge), was fundamentally flawed for one reason or another, and so I remained – and still remain – oblivious as to her intentions.
+The fact is, every possible explanation that my mind conjured, during our twenty-mile pursuit through the Cheshire countryside (until I again lost her in Alderley Edge), was fundamentally flawed for one reason or another, and so I remained – and still remain – oblivious as to her intentions.

 It seems pointless asking you to wish me luck, since if you are reading this then my luck has run out.
 But, for some reason, I feel better for telling you.
 I hope you never read these words, and that my blog will return next week in a more light-hearted tone.
 I would like nothing more, than to share a childish knob-gag with you all once again.